-Mrs Gertrude Roberts, the main mystery guest on this table, (for whom we have just one possible idea), would have been in the company of one of the preeminent husband and wife teams in the suffragette movement, Arthur and Kitty Marshall, both 62, respectively the leading legal defender of the suffragettes and their physical bodyguard.
+Mrs Gertrude Roberts, for a long time a mystery guest on this table, I now believe to be the widow of the manager of Yorkshire’s notable Saltaire wool mills.
+She had moved to London in 1919/20 after her husband Bertram had died young at 36, leaving her (at 33) to bring up their four young children – though she was materially comfortable.
+She would have been in the company of one of the preeminent husband and wife teams in the suffragette movement, Arthur and Kitty Marshall, both 62, respectively the leading legal defender of the suffragettes and their physical bodyguard.
 They are joined by Dorothy Auld, the 43 year old suffrage organiser (and her unnamed guest), and by Joy Scovell, a modest 25 year old poet gaining experience of the publishing and writing world at Time and Tide.
 As Dorothy is an organiser we may be on pretty safe ground thinking she was indeed the hostess/convenor of this table, and one short at the time of the printing of the guest list to be able to complete her table of six.

 Joy Scovell was not yet someone in the limelight and that she now features in the Oxford Dictionary of National Biography speaks to her impact despite her modesty: “I have had a fairly ordinary life I think, with normal experiences”.